waiwong/Index/Notes/outlook.md

 ### 2.1 Locating SelfCert.exe
 1. Office 365 64-bit : C:\Program Files\Microsoft Office\root\Office16
 2. Simply run SelfCert.exe after locating it by one of the methods listed above.
 It will prompt you to name the certificate.
 Personally, I use my username because that is the most convenient to me but you can also give it the name of your company or whatever you want.
-3. After pressing OK, you¡¯ll get a ¡°SelfCert Success¡± message.
+3. After pressing OK, you'll get a SelfCert Success message.
 ![](img/selfcert-create-digital-certificate-robert.png?raw=true)

 ### 2.2 Signing your code